nre-learning/nre-blog/content/post/2019-10-17-moving-packet.md

 Bottom line, the project is now spending generally less on compute resources for our Kubernetes cluster on Packet, but it's not just a simple "this is cheaper than that" - there were a few factors that went into this, that should be taken to heart if you're considering engaging with any compute provider of any kind:

 - On-demand is EXPENSIVE no matter who you're working with.
-Go in with a gameplan to move from on-demand to at least a reserved model, if you intend to stay long-term.
+Even if you're just tinkering, go in with a gameplan to move from on-demand to at least a reserved model, if you intend to stay long-term.
 Some providers (including Packet) also have spot-pricing which is even cheaper, if your applications can live with this volatile model.
 - The efficiency of well-sized compute resources cannot be understated.
 Spend the time to understand your application's computing needs, and seek out the provider and the computing package that best fits this with as little overhead as possible.
 These providers allow you to create additional capacity very quickly, so try to avoid a bunch of unused computing resources for the "just in case" scenarios.

 Together, these factors allowed us to get a much more cost-effective model in place for running the NRE Labs project.